MOTIONSENSR

 Why I built this

 I have a family room PC that shows a DAKboard photo calendar when no one's using it.
-I wanted it to wake up when someone walked in, and sleep when everyone left — automatically, without touching anything.
+I wanted it to automatically wake up when someone walked in, and sleep when everyone left the room.

 I couldn't find a product that did this without requiring software, cloud accounts, or janky workarounds.
 So I built one.